You’ve designed and developed your website, but why isn’t it on Google yet? This blog answers the question: “How to rank your website on google”.

 Encouraging links to your website may be one of the most challenging tasks that you encounter.
 Google believes that a democracy on the web works; meaning that every time people share links of various websites, this activity combined with Google’s page ranking algorithm helps them determine which websites are “voted” to be the best source of information.
 Links are also used to indicate authority and trust as trustworthy websites link with trustworthy websites.

 How does one start encouraging links to your website?
 There are a number of strategies that can be implemented but one must understand that results cannot be expected over-night.
 Building a trustworthy online presence takes time, commitment and resources.
-Start with developing and creating high quality content that people can refer to, link to or share.
+Start with developing and creating high-quality content that people can refer to, link to or share.
 Promote and distribute your content widely to extend its reach.
-Use your own social media accounts and register your website on other business directories as a way to generate back links to your website.
+Use your own social media accounts and register your website on other business directories as a way to generate backlinks to your website.

-Gone are the days when consumers had to scroll left and right on their mobile device to read the content on your website.
+Gone are the days when consumers had to scroll left and right on their mobile devices to read the content on your website.
 Almost one year ago Google announced that more searches came from smartphones and tablets than from laptops and desktops.
 Google understands that people want access to information wherever and whenever they need it.
 To continue to offer its consumers a world-class search experience, Google made changes to its page ranking algorithm so that mobile-friendly websites are boosted over and above websites that are unresponsive to mobile devices.
 This means that if you want to rank your website, ensure that it responds and adjusts to different screen sizes.

 We haven’t exhausted the list of factors that could assist you to rank your website, however the above does provide you with the crucial elements that are not too difficult to implement so that you could work towards improving your page rank.